 Yes!
 We have details on how you can enroll and sign up to receive an EMV terminal on this page:

 What is EMV "chip and pin" and what does it mean for MyCard?

-There is a regulatory change occurring in North America where the liability for fraudulent credits cards containing a 'chip' will shift with the advent of the 'EMV' change.
+A regulatory change that occurred in North America where the liability for fraudulent credits cards containing a 'chip' shifted with the advent of the 'EMV' change.
 EMV is the global standard for smart card payments and acceptance devices, named after the developers: Europay, MasterCard, and Visa.
 EMV microchip-enabled cards provide stronger security and other capabilities not possible with traditional magnetic stripe cards.
 Credit card companies are already issuing EMV/chip cards.
 A special card reader is required to read these EMV chips, but you can still swipe the cards through the same magnetic stripe readers you're using today.
 However, to encourage businesses to adopt the more secure technology of EMV/chip cards, a liability shift went into effect.
 Prior to EMV, if you swipe a counterfeit or stolen card, the bank assumed the loss.
 With the liability shift, if you swipe a counterfeit or stolen EMV/chip card with a magnetic stripe reader, you could be liable for that charge.
 Liability is with whichever party is the least EMV-compliant in a fraudulent transaction.
 Thus, depending on how the card was swiped/dipped (pin & chip)/tapped (NFC or 'Apple Pay')/keyed-in, the liability for approving an authorization could be with either the merchant bank or the merchant.